Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide14.png' alt='' title='Slide: 14' border='1'  width='85%%'/>

-The AAF, as it happened were already working with other research groups on a service called [CILogon] (hosted in the USA initially, but soon to be hosted in Australia), like GitHub, this service has groups (which was our way of associating users with licenses in the absence of a specific license-granting service), but also allows users to log in with a variety of Authentication providers, including research institutions, via the Australian Access Federation as well as social logins such as Google and Microsoft (and our old friend GitHub).
+The AAF, as it happened were already working with other research groups on a service called [CILogon] (hosted in the USA initially, but soon to be hosted in Australia), like {{< glossary_link display="GitHub" id="github" >}}, this service has groups (which was our way of associating users with licenses in the absence of a specific license-granting service), but also allows users to log in with a variety of Authentication providers, including research institutions, via the Australian Access Federation as well as social logins such as Google and Microsoft (and our old friend {{< glossary_link display="GitHub" id="github" >}}).

-Again this worked, but the current version of CILogon does not have particularly easy-to-use ways for a license-holder to create groups - there are a number of abstract constructs to deal with and there is currently no way to build an approval workflow using the web interface, so as with the GitHub trial we would have needed to build this part (all of this may change, as the software is under constant development).
+Again this worked, but the current version of CILogon does not have particularly easy-to-use ways for a license-holder to create groups - there are a number of abstract constructs to deal with and there is currently no way to build an approval workflow using the web interface, so as with the {{< glossary_link display="GitHub" id="github" >}} trial we would have needed to build this part (all of this may change, as the software is under constant development).

 There is a [nine-minute silent video](https://youtu.be/xEWXiM-jUfY) of what this looked like on YouTube for those who are really interested.